AlchemillaHQ/sysadmin-interview/README.md

 # Sysadmin - Interview

-Before you start, please get the server IP and give them your SSH public key.
+Before you start, please get the server IP from the interviewer and give them your SSH public key.

 This repo contains a number of tasks that you will need to complete, all of them are given below: